-BASW applications become available each year in early February (with an April application deadline, to begin the following September).
-We encourage prospective applicants to attend our annual BASW Open House events for prospective students.
+BASW applications become available each year in early February (with an April 15th deadline, to begin the following September).
+We encourage prospective applicants to attend an information session and to explore our fall/winter BASW events!

 The School of Social Work seeks individuals who are interested tackling complex social problems, building skills to help individuals, families and communities, and who are committed to becoming social change agents.